avipars/PazamCount/README.md

 No really, count your remaining service days

-We use some cool libraries and effects
+We use some cool libraries and effects such as the gradient toolbar - full screen.
+Also some animations with a progress bar.

 Time Ticker
 Transparent ToolBar with gradient